plone/volto/docs/source/recipes/appextras.md

 - `match`: The `match` key is for objects compatible with [react-router's `matchPath`](https://v5.reactrouter.com/web/api/matchPath).
 It can be either a string or a [`match`](https://v5.reactrouter.com/web/api/match) object.
 - `ignore`: The `ignore` key is for routes compatible with the [react-router's `matchPath`](https://v5.reactrouter.com/web/api/matchPath) property, and ignores all the results in the `ignore` rule.
-  It can be either a string or a [`match`](https://v5.reactrouter.com/web/api/match) object. ignores all the results that are also compatible with the ignore rule.
+  It can be either a string or a [`match`](https://v5.reactrouter.com/web/api/match) object.
 - `component`.
 Use the `component` to link the component to be used.
 - `props`: Extra props to be injected into the actual component used.